jhenilparihar/top-movies-web-application/README.md

 # Top Movies Web Application

-A web application of top movies in flask with database and search feature that searches **movies** and get and strore the data of movies in data base
+A web application of top movies in flask with database and search feature that searches **movies** and get and strore the data of movies in database

 #### Add a movie
 - At the end of the list that is at the html template there is **add button**